navipartner/docs/content/en/docs/retail/pos_profiles/how-to/inventory/index.md

 You can modify the default behavior of the stockout warning functionality in the **Sales & Receivables Setup** administrative section.
 If the **Stockout Warning** toggle switch is enabled, the warning is displayed whenever the stock level of any item in the system has been depleted.

 It is also possible to change the behavior of stockout warnings on specific items only, in their respective **Item Cards**.
-By default, this behavior is governed by the option in **Sales & Receivables Setup** administrative section.

 ![stockout_warning](Images/stockout_warning.PNG)

 Additionally, each user can turn off warnings for low item availability on the **My Notifications** page in Business Central.
-This does not disable the **Availability Check Details** confirmation message that is displayed on an attempt to accept the purchase if the quantity of items included in the sale is lower than required.
+This does not disable the **Availability Check Details** confirmation message that is displayed on an attempt to accept the purchase if the required quantity of items included in the sale is insufficient.